OGRECave/blender2ogre/NodeAnimations.md

 ## Troubleshooting
 Some tips for troubleshooting:
  - Make sure that the actions/animations you want to export have their corresponding NLA tracks associated with the object.
- - To use Skeletal Animation combined with path following remember to have the armature be a child of an empty to avoid problems.
+ - To use Skeletal Animation combined with the path following remember to have the armature be a child of an empty to avoid problems.
  - Check the .scene file to see if the animation was exported as expected, the problem might not be in the exported data.

 ## Automation